DataKind-BLR/resources/about/content.md

+---
+layout: page
+title: About
+permalink: /about/
+---

-History of Datakind
+- History of Datakind
-Motivation
+- Motivation
-Chapter Network
+- Chapter Network
-Summary of DKBLR work so far
+- Summary of DKBLR work so far